 What if I don’t agree with the reassessment?

 If you disagree with the reassessment, you have the right to appeal.
-For more information, go to Objections and Appeals.
+For more information, go to Complaints and disputes.

 How much time does it take to complete a business audit?

 The time it takes to complete a business audit varies.
 Factors that influence the time it takes include the state of the records, the size and complexity of the business, and potential delays for missing records.